How To Celebrate Halloween With Your Dog During Quarantine

 Though trick-or-treating may not happen this year, people are still decorating their homes with spooky spiders, festive lights, and blow-up decorations.
 Even if your dog may not be able to appreciate fun decorations as much as you can, they will certainly appreciate going outside for a walk with their favorite human!

 Halloween, like many things, looks different this year, but that doesn’t mean we shouldn’t do what we can to enjoy it responsibly.
-Celebrate the season with your dog with these fun ideas – who knows, it may be your favorite Halloween so far!At Portland Pet Food Company, we manufacture human-grade meals and treats for dogs.
+Celebrate the season with your dog with these fun ideas – who knows, it may be your favorite Halloween so far!At Portland Pet Food Company, we manufacture human-grade meal toppers and treats for dogs.
 Our natural, grain- and gluten-free pumpkin dog treats are perfect for all festivities.
 Sign up for a subscription delivery to ensure that you never run out of treats – your dog will thank you!